Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

-The dependence parameter $\alpha$ is assumed to also vary over time assuming that the dependence structure between two consecutive days can change slowly over time.
-Here, we allow a maximum degree of $k=2$.
-Using a sigmoid link function to ensure $\alpha$ between $0$ and $1$, we can write
+The dependence parameter $\alpha_i$ is also assumed to vary over time, assuming that the dependence structure between two consecutive days can change slowly over time.
+Using a sigmoid link to ensure $\alpha_i\in(0,1)$, we can write